Fountain of Qasim Pasha

-The Fountain of Qasim Pasha (سبيل قاسم باشا, Kasım Paşa Çeşmesi) is an ablution and drinking fountain (sebil or sabil) in the western esplanade of the al-Aqsa Compound in the Old City of Jerusalem.
+The Fountain of Qasim Pasha (سبيل قاسم باشا) is an ablution and drinking fountain (sebil or sabil) in the western esplanade of the al-Aqsa Compound in the Old City of Jerusalem.
 It is in front of the Chain Gate.

 It was also known as the Sabil an-Nāranj ("Sebil of the Bitter Orange") and Sabīl Bāb al-Maḥkama ("Sebil of the Court House Gate", from another name of the Chain Gate, referring to a former court in the Tankiziyya).

 History

 The construction of the fountain was started in 1526 and completed within a year by Qasim Pasha (Güzelce Kasım Paşa), the Ottoman governor of the Eyalet of Egypt (wali of Egypt) during the reign of Suleiman the Magnificent.
 It was the first public Ottoman building on the Haram al-Sharif (al-Aqsa Compound).
 In addition, it is believed that the fact that the first monument built was an ablution house may be related to the fact that the Ottoman state, mostly Hanafis, perform wudu in running water rather than still water.
 Earlier Ottoman works on the site were not the construction of newer buildings, but the restoration of Walls of Jerusalem.
 Suleiman's projects elsewhere in Jerusalem include the Masjid an-Nabi Dawud and Qanat as-Sabil.

 A wooden colonnade was added to protect the benches and steps from rain and the summer sun in the 1920s restoration by the Supreme Muslim Council.
 Its dome was rebuilt during the restoration, and covered with lead panels that gave it a pointed and shallower profile.
 In 1998, the lead sheeting was replaced by a finely crafted stone.

 Like other sabils, it was to supply fresh water to the public for drinking and ablution.

 There are accounts that the sabil was in use until the late 1940s.
 It originally got its water supply from a water channel, but today it is supplied with water from al-Aqsa's water system.